mateusabelli/flamenco/web/project-website/content/usage/worker-actions/_index.md

 Both the 'Shut Down' and 'Restart' actions stop the Worker process.

-Shutting down the worker will make it exit succesfully, with status code `0`.
+Shutting down the worker will make it exit successfully, with status code `0`.

 Restarting the worker is only possible if it was started or configured with a 'restart exit code'.
 This can be done by using the `-restart-exit-status 47`